Solo performance: History

-It is assumed that individuals have told stories in front of other members of their tribe or society for thousands of years.
-They would have orally passed down many of today's myths and legends in this manner.
-So it is a style of performance that has been with us for generations developing through theatrical people such as Greek Monologists, the strolling Minstrels of Medieval England and the French Troubadors.
+Individuals have told stories in front of other members of their tribe or society for thousands of years, and have orally passed down many of today's myths and legends in this manner.
+The style of performance has developed through generations via theatrical people such as Greek Monologists, the strolling Minstrels of Medieval England and the French Troubadors.

 Edgar Allan Poe both lectured and recited poetry as a platform performer between 1843 and 1849; his performances stand as a paradigm of the solo performance hybrid simply called "the lecture-recital".
 The reading tours of Charles Dickens in Britain and America between 1858 and 1870 created a sensation.
 His American tour of 1867–68 was unparalleled until the arrival of the Beatles in the early 1960s.

 Solo performance enjoyed an unprecedented artistic and commercial vogue in the United States during the second half of the nineteenth century (John S. Gentile Calls it the golden age of platform performance).
 Literary historians often associate the Victorian period with the highest development of the dramatic monologue as a poetic form.
 There were several discussions about the importance and distinction between the literary monologue and the performance monologue during the nineteenth century, however, this discussions confirms a continuous interchange between literature and performance, which may at times appear competitive but is more often productive.
 By the time the United States entered the 20th century, the number and variety of professional solo performances presented throughout the country had grown large.
 This renaissance of solo performance also created ripples in the larger sense of American theatre; after this "boom" of the one man show had passed, the presentational style seeped into popular theatre productions such as Amadeus, Equus, and Evita among others, modeling a combination of representational theatricality and presentational, direct-address style.

 By the 1960s, the term performance art became popular and involved any number of performance acts or happenings, as they were known.
 Many performers, like Laurie Anderson, developed through these happenings and are still performing today.